FukcThat/TinyShare/README.md

 ----[x] Create New Community
 ----[] Edit Community Details
 ----[] Delete Community
-[] Realtime Integration
+[x] Realtime Integration
-----[] Split up the global session db call into 3 for items, invitations and members
+----[x] Split up the global session db call into 3 for items, invitations and members
-----[80%] create custom hook for realtime and db call
+----[x] create custom hook for realtime and db call